Configure Backfill

 - Click Add company

-- Fill in the company name and website URL (the website URL is required for backfill to work)
+- Fill in the company name and the company's homepage URL — not the careers page.
+The scraper handles careers-page discovery automatically from the homepage.
+The homepage URL is required for backfill to work.

 - Save the company